 Are you planning an upcoming conference, state association meeting, or regional meeting?
-If so, consider inviting Gary and Kasey to come and speak to your United Ways, and experience a new "Perspective!"
+If so, consider inviting Gary and Sarah to come and speak to your United Ways, and experience a new "Perspective!"

 Gary’s 28+ years of experience and expertise, combined with his engaging, passionate, and high-energy delivery, leaves audiences excited and informed.
 He has made hundreds of speeches, from presenting keynotes at conferences sponsored or funded by United Way to providing workshops for individual United Ways.
 Gary weaves first-hand research with real-world examples in a way that allows every United Way to achieve greater success.

-For over nine years, Kasey has developed, shared, and communicated the information and ideas United Ways have used to implement community impact and diversify resources.
-Passionate about United Ways, she puts her nonprofit experience, combined with her Bachelor of Arts degree in public relations from Western Michigan University, to work daily benefiting United Ways.
+Sarah has developed, shared, and communicated the information and ideas United Ways have used to implement community impact and diversify resources.
+Passionate about United Ways, she puts her nonprofit experience, combined with her degree in public relations and nonprofit leadership from Western Michigan University, to work daily benefiting United Ways.

 Here are just a couple of the sessions that we have presented recently:

 CEO Workshop: Leading Your United Way to a Successful Future (2018 Great Rivers Conference)